heinosasshallik/node-image-resize/README.md

 ### Prequisites

-- You need GraphicsMagick. `brew install imagemagick graphicsmagick` if on Mac.
+- You need ImageMagick and GraphicsMagick. `brew install imagemagick graphicsmagick` if on Mac.
 - Run `npm install` to install the necessary packages.

 ### Usage